Table of Contents

 See also: Colour therapy for your home

-Natural elements in home décor to increase in 2019
+Natural elements in home décor to increase

-“Green foliage in the form of green walls, is a trend that is rapidly catching on, It is an attractive way of incorporating nature in households.
+“Green foliage in the form of green walls, is a trend that is rapidly catching on.
+It is an attractive way of incorporating nature in households.
 Also green walls help in purifying the air,” explains Hemil Parikh, founder of Elysium Abodes LLP.

 Home owners seek eco-friendly materials